m040601/my-awesome-stars/README.md

 - [KaTeX](https://github.com/KaTeX/KaTeX) - Fast math typesetting for the web.
 - [palladio](https://github.com/humanitiesplusdesign/palladio) - An application that brings humanities research methods to data visualization.
 - [evt-viewer](https://github.com/evt-project/evt-viewer) - Edition Visualization Technology 2 - development
-- [flood](https://github.com/jfurrow/flood) - A web UI for rTorrent with a Node.js backend and React frontend.
+- [flood](https://github.com/Flood-UI/flood) - A web UI for rTorrent with a Node.js backend and React frontend.
 - [webpages-to-ebook](https://github.com/georgjaehnig/webpages-to-ebook) - Create an EPUB from a list of URLs.
 Standing on the shoulders of Wget, Readability and Pandoc.
 - [passff](https://github.com/passff/passff) - zx2c4 pass manager extension for Firefox, Chrome and Opera
 - [markdown-toc](https://github.com/jonschlinkert/markdown-toc) - Generate a markdown TOC (table of contents) for a README or any markdown files, using remarkable.
 Used by assemble, verb, and lots of other projects on GitHub.
 API and CLI.
 - [Vynchronize](https://github.com/kyle8998/Vynchronize) - Watch videos with friends online with the new real time video synchronization platform
-- [audio-only-youtube](https://github.com/Ashish-Bansal/audio-only-youtube) - Listen to only audio on youtube.
 - [simpread](https://github.com/Kenshin/simpread) - 简悦 ( SimpRead ) - 让你瞬间进入沉浸式阅读的扩展
 - [cliget](https://github.com/zaidka/cliget) - A Firefox addon to download login-protected files from the command line
 - [Surfingkeys](https://github.com/brookhong/Surfingkeys) - Map your keys for web surfing, expand your browser with javascript and keyboard.
 - [paperstream](https://github.com/JulioV/paperstream) -
 - [spfjs](https://github.com/youtube/spfjs) - A lightweight JS framework for fast navigation and page updates from YouTube
-- [shiori](https://github.com/RadhiFadlillah/shiori) - Simple bookmark manager built with Go
+- [shiori](https://github.com/go-shiori/shiori) - Simple bookmark manager built with Go
 - [readability-wrapper](https://github.com/brynedwards/readability-wrapper) - Command-line wrapper for Mozilla Readability.js
 - [chrome-utm-stripper](https://github.com/jparise/chrome-utm-stripper) - Browser extension that strips Google Analytics (UTM) tokens from URL query strings
 - [contours](https://github.com/axismaps/contours) - Draws contour maps from terrain tiles, using d3-contour